jakebailey/talk-ts-congress-2023/slides.md

 ---

-# Step 3: Strip namespaces (cont.)
+# Step 3: Replace namespaces with imports

 ##

-Thanks to the previous step, all this step _appears_ to do is:
+Thanks to the previous steps, all this step _appears_ to do is:

 - Delete `namespace ts {}`
 - Add an import

+In diff form:

 ```diff
 -namespace ts {